allmazee/smartcalc-v3/README.md

 ### Installation

 1. **Build the Project**:
    Navigate to the root directory of the SmartCalc project.
-Run the following command to compile and package the project.
-This command will also trigger the `build_app_linux.sh` script, which generates the necessary runtime image and builds the `.deb` installer package:
+Run the following command to compile and package the project:

    `mvn clean install`

+   This command will also trigger the `build_app_linux.sh` script, which generates the necessary runtime image and builds the `.deb` installer package

 2. **Install the `.deb` Package**:
    Navigate to the `target/installer` directory, where the `.deb` package will be generated.
 Install the `.deb` package using `dpkg`: